Cllr James Kelly in Mountrath. Picture: Kevin Byrne

-Cllr James Kelly could be up against Conor Bergin in the local elections next May.
-Mr Bergin hopes to get the nod from Fine Gael members to run in the Borris-in-Ossory electoral District Mountmellick.
+Cllr James Kelly will be up against Conor Bergin in the local elections next May in the Borris-in-Ossory electoral District Mountmellick.

 Launching his campaign Mr Bergin, who is an assistant to Laois TD and Minister Charlie Flanagan, criticised sitting councillors.

 Cllr Kelly wished Mr Bergin well in seeking the nomination but rejected his claims that councillors were out of touch.

 "This municipal area covers 42% of the total area of Laois and I can honestly say that all six councillors have been a strong voice for the area working very hard and have not been afraid to raise the important issues such as the improvement of roads, lighting, housing, broadband and employment.

 "Since I was elected I have made it my business to connect with as many of the communities as possible such as Mountrath, Borris-in-Ossory, Camross, Castletown, Pike-of-Rushall, Ballaghmore, Rathdowney, Durrow etc.

 "To state that we need to do more than knock on doors every five years is disappointing especially for a potential candidate who is working in Minister Flanagan's constituency office and who would have first-hand knowledge of how hard the local councillors work,” he said.